Will fully charging your electric car damage its battery?

 Additionally, research carried out by an electric vehicle battery warranty provider found that charging the battery once it hits 10 percent and recharging to 80 percent is the key to preserving battery life.

-Is a fully discharged battery just as bad?
+Is a flat EV battery just as bad?

 Hyundai Ioniq 5

 In short, yes.
-Fortunately, an electric car’s battery management system should include a ‘buffer’ to avoid it being completely discharged to empty, but the level could drop to zero if the car is left unused for a prolonged period.
+Fortunately, an electric car’s battery management system should include a ‘buffer’ to avoid it being completely discharged to empty.

 Running from 100 percent to zero is seriously bad for a battery’s health and should be avoided.
 Both the discharge and subsequent recharge put a large strain on the battery, making it work harder and reducing its lifespan.